Blog • Understanding Publishing

 Indie authors can set up imprints (for the extra prestige)

-For authors looking to publish their own books, setting up an imprint can be a great way to punch above your weight.
+For authors looking to take the indie publishing route, setting up an imprint can be a great way to punch above your weight.
 Remember how an imprint is essentially just the trade name you publish a book under?
-That means that the imprint name is what appears as the publisher on copyright pages and retailer book descriptions.
+That means the imprint name appears as the publisher on copyright pages and retailer book descriptions.

 Instead of publishing under their own name, or that of a self-publishing service (such as KDP or CreateSpace) an indie author can easily set up an imprint to add an extra layer of professionalism to their books.